srydell/archInstall/README.md

 $ lscpu
 ```

 This command should show you a list of information about your cpu.
 Find the line called "CPU(s): XX".
-For me XX=12 since I have a AMD Ryzen 5 1600x.
+For example XX=12.
 Install ccache.

 ```shell
 $ sudo pacman -S ccache
 ```

 Enable ccache and set our flags in makepkg.conf